Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Discussion

-We note that by viewing wave packets as localized plane waves, our method can be connected to plane-wave and beam-wave migration \cite{BrandsbergEtgen2003}.
-Here, we can construct ``beams'' as reverse time continued data wave packets based on phase-space localized paraxial approximation in geodesic coordinates.
+We note that by viewing wave packets as localized plane waves, our method can be related to plane-wave and beam-wave migration \cite{BrandsbergEtgen2003}.
+Here, we can construct ``beams'' as reverse-time continued data wave packets based on phase-space localized paraxial approximation in geodesic coordinates.
+In the context of imaging with ambient noise using body waves and beamforming \cite{poli2012body}, one generates a cross correlation matrix between two distant receiver arrays at which ambient noise generated data are obtained, and one takes inner products with wave packets and can enhance particular wave constituents prior to applying the imaging operator.

-Reverse time continuation from the boundary can in principle be generalized to extended imaging using multi-source data based on downward continuation \cite{Stolk2005a}.
+Reverse-time continuation from the boundary can in principle be generalized to extended imaging using multisource data based on downward continuation \cite{Stolk2005a}.
 The corresponding evolution equation replacing (2.6) can be found in \cite[Eq.
 (17)]{Duchkov2010}.
-In this case, the evolution equation is defined in $2n-1$ dimensional extended space.
+In this case, the evolution equation is defined in $(2n-1)$-dimensional extended space.